9aia/thal/pm/BACKLOG.md

 Features
 ---

+- Allow users to invalidate all sessions
-- Add moderation.
+- [ ] Add moderation.
+  - [ ] Create community guidelines
-  - Add community guidelines link to the "Character Builder".
+  - [ ] Add community guidelines link to the "Character Builder".
+  - [ ] Validate character on create
+    - [ ] Give feedback
-  - Add report
+  - [ ] Add report
+  - [ ] Check safety of messages
+  - [ ] Check safety of fields
 - Add a locale modal on the home page.
 - Add a publish feature to make characters discoverable.
   - Add a eye icon to change the visibility in the character builder.